Bariatric surgery in Cancun – Mexico is cost-effective and can be explored by people seeking surgical solutions to the obesity.

 Additionally, rerouting the path through which food gets absorbed alters gut hormones that further helps curb hunger, promotes fullness despite eating smaller meals, and also reverses type 2 diabetes.

-An average maintenance of more than 50% of excess weight lost
+Average maintenance of more than 50% of excess weight loss

 More complex than gastric sleeve and banding with higher complication rates

 Long term nutritional deficiencies (vitamin B12, iron, folate, calcium)